felipetovarhenao/bell-tutorials/public/markdown/05_lists.md

 ### Exercise 1: Chord Progressions

 1. Create a _llll_ representing a chord progression of your choice, using MIDI cents as the pitch unit.
-Each chord should include three pitches.
+Each chord should include at least three pitches.
 2. Print the progression.

 ### Exercise 2: Melody with Rhythms